Employment Law Vancouver is pre-approved for 7 CPD hours.

 Networking coffee break

-Employers have speciﬁc legislative (as well as moral) obligations to address and prevent harassment and mental suﬀering in the workplace.
-This session will discuss the legal aspects of workplace mental stress injuries, bullying and harassment.
+Employers have speciﬁc legislative (as well as moral) obligations to address and prevent harassment including sexual harassment, and bullying in the workplace.
+This session will discuss the legal aspects of workplace bullying and harassment.

-- Legal deﬁnition of workplace mental stress injuries
+- Legal deﬁnition of workplace harassment and bullying

 Partner, Farris LLP